brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Improvement: Global - Added a placeholder for inherited values in all spacing controls.
 * Fix: Container - Resolved an issue wherein the sticky container would not work as intended for image gallery of type Carousel in page.

 ### 2.15.2 - Monday, 19th August 2024 ###